On this page

 Due to amendments to the original Blue Box Regulation, Circular Materials is now responsible for collecting recycling from all multi-residential properties by 2031, however many properties are eligible for service earlier:

-- Multi-residential properties with six or more units that did not receive recycling collection by the City of Guelph prior to 2025 are eligible for free recycling from Circular Materials starting January 1, 2031.
+- Multi-residential properties with six or more units (excluding townhouses, stacked townhouses or row houses) that did not receive recycling collection by the City of Guelph before 2025 are eligible for free recycling from Circular Materials starting January 1, 2031.

-- New multi-residential properties with six or more units that become occupied after 2025 are eligible for free recycling from Circular Materials starting January 1, 2031.
+- New multi-residential properties with six or more units (excluding townhouses, stacked townhouses or row houses) that become occupied after 2025 are eligible for free recycling from Circular Materials starting January 1, 2031.

-- Multi-residential properties with six or more units that received recycling collection from the City of Guelph prior to 2025 became eligible to transition to Circular Materials collection on January 1, 2025.
+- Multi-residential properties with six or more units that received recycling collection from the City of Guelph before 2025 became eligible to transition to Circular Materials collection on January 1, 2025.

 - New multi-residential properties with six or more units that became occupied during 2025 became eligible to transition to Circular Materials collection on January 1, 2025.